QPG-MIT/optiverse/docs/INSPECT_TOOL.md

 ## Testing

-To test the pipet tool:
+To test the inspect tool:

 1. Launch the application
 2. Add a light source
 3. Add some optical elements (mirrors, beamsplitters, waveplates)
 4. Enable auto-trace to see rays
-5. Click the pipet tool in the toolbar
+5. Click the inspect tool in the toolbar
 6. Click on various rays to see their properties

 ### Test Cases